Lock Haven Greek Life

 Many college students ask this same question.
-The concerns that you have are common.
+The concerns that you have are

-leadership, new member orientation, scholarship, and social activities
+Service, friendship, leadership, new member orientation, scholarship, and social activities

 Each Greek organization at LHU actively supports a national philanthropy and participates in several community service projects.
 The projects are one of the most rewarding aspects of being a member of a Greek organization.
 The philanthropies are service projects that provide sorority and fraternity members with the opportunity to help others who are less fortunate than them.
 Working together on these projects benefit all those involved and fosters a greater unity among chapter members.